“Do cats in your country have tails?” asked Indah, our guide at the Wonosara Tea plantation.

 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

 She seemed stumped by our inquiry about why cats in Indonesia have stubby tails.
 The question has been bugging us since Day 1.

 Stray cats were everywhere in Jakarta, Jogjakarta, and other cities in Java.
-At first we thought they victims of accidents, run over by scooters that fill the streets.
-But after seeing dozens of cats with stubby tails the theory seemed and less plausible.
+At first we thought they were victims of accidents, run over by scooters that fill the streets.
+But after seeing dozens of cats with stubby tails, the theory seemed less and less plausible.

 I didn’t want to believe it.